Who should I speak to if I have any issues concerning my child?

 Nursery staff and visitors are requested not to use their mobile phones within the setting.

 Parents are welcome to take photographs of their own child(ren) during planned events.
-Please refer to the Taking, Storing & Using Images of Pupils Policy, which can be found at www.stgabriels.co.uk/policies.
+Please refer to the Photography & Student Images Policy, which can be found at www.stgabriels.co.uk/policies.

-Can my child attend another EYFS setting as well as St Gabriel's Nursery?
+Can my child attend another EYFS setting as well as the Nursery at St Gabriel's?

 Yes, some children attend sessions at different settings.
-If your child goes to another setting on particular days, please let us know so that we can share information with his/her other setting.
-Much of the EYFS paperwork we are legally obliged to complete to track your child’s development requires us to build up a full picture of your child based on our observations, your home experiences and feedback from any other setting your child attends.
+If your child goes to another setting on particular days, please let us know so that we can share information with their other setting.
+This will allow us to build up a full picture of your child based on our observations, your home experiences and feedback from any other setting your child attends.
 To effectively plan for your child’s development, information sharing with parents and other EYFS settings is key.

 The term after your child turns three is when they become eligible for early years funding.
 Under the universal hours you will receive up to a maximum of 15 hours per week for up to 38 weeks of the year depending on how many days your child attends our setting.
 You may be eligible for the extended hours, which is up to an additional 15 hours per week, for a maximum of 38 weeks a year.
 In order for the extended hours to be given you will need to apply to HMRC for an eligibility code, this will need to be passed onto the Finance Office.